Top 6 Khan Academy Alternatives

 Best For: Homeschool educators and parents looking for a structured online learning platform for younger students.

-Udemy is a popular marketplace where anyone can create and sell courses.
-It’s great for reaching a large audience, but it comes with limitations on pricing control and branding.
+Udemy is one of those Khan Academy alternatives that can help you start your own e-learning business.
+That means you can join as a teacher very easily, create courses, and earn online.
+It’s great for reaching a large audience, even though it comes with limitations on pricing control and branding.

-The downside is that Udemy doesn’t have any white-label option.
+The downside?
 If you want to grow your own brand and create your own site, Udemy is not for you.
 Here, you can only host, market, and sell your courses.

 And, if you are a learner, you can browse the marketplace of Udemy or check the categories and select your desired course.
-You can buy individual courses as they are priced and keep them for a lifetime.
-You will also have the option to their subscriptions-based plan which instantly gets you access to 12,000+ courses!
+You can buy individual courses and keep them for a lifetime.
+You will also have the option to purchase subscription-based plan which instantly gets you access to a massive amount of courses!

 Pricing: